 Current Hiring Priorities (as of NOV 2020)

 The 75th Ranger Regiment does not utilize the AIM Marketplace to advertise our open vacancies and is not tied to the YMAV Model or Movement Cycles.
 Applications for service are accepted year round, with 11 RASP 2 Classes executed annually.
 Officers who successfully complete RASP 2 are expected to PCS within 60 days of selection.
 All potential candidates must apply PRIOR to entering their marketplace on AIM.
+All potential candidates must be fenced by the 75th Ranger Regiment prior to entering your market place.
 If you have already entered a marketplace, the 75th Ranger Regiment will not be able to bring you to RASP 2.

 Submitting an Application: